COVID-19 Policy Update

 - A schedule of visitation hours must be established.

-- Adequate staff must be present to allow for personnel to help with the outdoor transition of residents, monitoring of visitation, and wiping down visitation areas after each family, partner, or friendship visit.
+- Adequate staff must be present to allow for personnel to help with the transition of residents, monitoring of visitation, and wiping down visitation areas after each family, partner, or friendship visit.

 - Facilities may establish additional guidelines as needed to ensure the safety of visitations and their facility’s operations.